How to Leverage the Best of Tableau with Scuba Analytics

 - 1. Scuba offloads compute-intensive behavioral queries of time-series data, enabling traditional BI reporting in Tableau and Redshift to operate more efficiently.

 - 2. When it comes to using Tableau for reporting, companies often realize what they really need is an analytics solution to understand the behavior and usage of our service.
 In other words, they need a tool to uncover the “why.”
-Scuba is the best option on the market for behavioral analytics on event data at scale.
+Scuba is the best option on the market for customer and behavioral analytics on event data at scale.

 - 3. With Scuba, query times are insanely fast, no matter the scale.
 Teams can run a query and expect an answer in minutes–not days, weeks, or months.
 Getting insight right away mitigates the challenge of stale data and stale insights.
 Moreover, the pre-built behavioral features like cohorts and funnels make analysis simple.